frederic-perez/AmE-dictionary/data/dictionary.md

 __ring up__ _Ringing up sales._
 __ring__ _A narcotics ring._
 __ringed__ _A man whose ringed nose marked him a slave brought wet cloths for theis hands and faces._
-__ringer__ _n_ :two: A contestant, esp a horse, entered in a competition under false representations of identity, record, or ability. _Someone might be throwing in a ringer._
+__ringer__ _n_ :three: __1__ A person who is almost identical to another. _Syn_ clone _I have been told I am a ringer for Bono, but the similarities end the moment I pick up a microphone._ __2__ A contestant, esp a horse, entered in a competition under false representations of identity, record, or ability. _Someone might be throwing in a ringer._
 __ringleader__ _n_ :two::hammer:
 __ringlets__
 __ringmaster__ :two::hammer: